TheOdinProject/curriculum/javascript/organizing-js/objects-constructors.md

 }
 ~~~

-If you're using constructors to make your objects, it is best to define functions on the `prototype` of that object.
+If you're using constructors to make your objects it is best to define functions on the `prototype` of that object.
 Doing so means that a single instance of each function will be shared between all of the Student objects.
-If we declare the function directly in the constructor like we did when they were first introduced, that function would be duplicated every time a new Student is created.
+If we declare the function directly in the constructor, like we did when they were first introduced, that function would be duplicated every time a new Student is created.
 In this example, that wouldn't really matter much, but in a project that is creating thousands of objects, it really can make a difference.

 #### Recommended Method for Prototypal Inheritance